Synesthesia: Research

 Research on synesthesia raises questions about how the brain combines information from different sensory modalities, referred to as crossmodal perception or multisensory integration.

 An example of this is the bouba/kiki effect.
 In an experiment first designed by Wolfgang Köhler, people are asked to choose which of two shapes is named bouba and which kiki.
 The angular shape, kiki, is chosen by 95–98% and bouba for the rounded one.
 Individuals on the island of Tenerife showed a similar preference between shapes called takete and maluma.
 Even 2.5-year-old children (too young to read) show this effect.
 Research indicated that in the background of this effect may operate a form of ideasthesia.

-Researchers hope that the study of synesthesia will provide better understanding of consciousness and its neural correlates.
+Researchers hope that the study of synesthesia will provide a better understanding of consciousness and its neural correlates.
 In particular, synesthesia might be relevant to the philosophical problem of qualia, given that synesthetes experience extra qualia (e.g., colored sound).
 An important insight for qualia research may come from the findings that synesthesia has the properties of ideasthesia, which then suggest a crucial role of conceptualization processes in generating qualia.
+Some philosophers argue that synesthesia creates problems for theories that say our conscious experiences are determined by what our minds represent about the world.
+For example, when both a synesthete and a non-synesthete feel pain in the same way, they might be representing the same bodily damage, but the synesthete also experiences colors while the non-synesthete does not.
+This suggests that identical mental representations can lead to different conscious experiences.